piskvorky/sparsesvd/README.txt

     python setup.py test
     sudo python setup.py install

-This version has been tested under Python 2.5, but should run on any 2.5 <= Python < 3.0.
+This version has been tested under Python 2.5 and 2.6, but should run on any 2.5 <= Python < 3.0.

 Documentation
 --------------